vmware-tanzu/application-accelerator-samples/where-for-dinner/spaces-beta2-deployment/README.md

 addressable address is controlled by the `spec.parentRefs.sectionName` of the `HTTPRoute` resource.
 The sectionName field's value is prefixed with `http-` and then followed by the desired hostname.
 For example, a value of `http-where-for-dinner` would result in a hostname of `where-for-dinner`.

-In the `routes` directory you will see that you’ve “k8GatewayRoutes.yaml” file.
+In the `routes` directory you will see the “k8GatewayRoutes.yaml” file.
 Modify k8sGatewayRoutes.yaml to replace the <hostname> with the hostname that you would like your app to be available at and save it.